 Regrettably, this doesn't apply to humans.
 A few careless errors and inadequate knowledge have led to preventable drownings.

 Therefore safety points to remember include the following:

-- Use a setting stick if setting in the surf as this keeps the net away from you.
+- Use a setting stick if you are setting in the surf as this keeps the net away from you.

 - Use a safety rope from the fishing person to the on-shore person when operating in the heavy surf!
 You can buy suitable rope from $50.00.

 - Ensure the net has 10m or longer bridles for secure dragging, keeping it away if you stumble.

 - Remove rings, watches, bracelets, buttons, toggles, and buckles, and wear dive boots to prevent injuries.
 This applies to boat and shore fishing.
 Avoid becoming fish food instead of catching it.

 - Establish an effective communication system for emergencies, like hand signals, whistles, or flags.
 Anticipate accidents and plan accordingly, since quick actions may be required.
 Use ref whistles for noisy environments.